weismart1807/weismart1807.github.io/_pages/about.md

 My research interests focus on:
 * *AI-RAN for 6G: Hardware–Software Co-Design with Accelerators and Networks-on-Chip*
-* *Machine Learning for Digital Twin Wireless Networking Systems*
+* *Machine Learning for Digital Twin on Wireless Networking Systems*
-* *Deep Reinforcement Learning for Resource Management and Allocation*
+* *Deep Reinforcement Learning for Radio Resource Management and Allocation*
 * *Graph Learning on Logic Synthesis and Timing Prediction for EDA*

 ---